As stated in the verse

 These help us understand God as well.
 We can think to ourselves, just as I’m strong enough to build this house 🏠, God is powerful enough to build this entire universe 🌌.
 Just as I can see what’s in front of me, God can see everything.

-In short, we reflect the names of God by possessing incredibly minuscule and weak versions of His names given to us by God.
+In short, we reflect the names of God by possessing incredibly minuscule and weak manifestations of His names given to us by God.

 - Reflecting the names of God through our creation